reimakesgames/alight/CONTRIBUTING.md

 ## Contact

-If you have any questions or concerns about contributing to [hybrid-conflict], please contact the project maintainers at our [Discord Server](https://discord.gg/nYudC4Mfru).
+If you have any questions or concerns about contributing to [Alight], please contact the project maintainers at our [Discord Server](https://discord.gg/CjUWSVKhP3).
 <!--
 ## License